NishithaSalver/data-preprocessing/README.md

 # data-preprocessing
-Java project
+Java project.

-here are the code samples for the data preprocessing software.
+Here are the code samples for the data preprocessing software.
 Also screenshots of the UI are attached.